 Still not sure?
 Consult with our Teen Services Librarian!
 She can show you how to use the library's catalog to find suggested age ranges.
 She also offers personalized book recommendations!
 There are various ways to get personalized recommendations to fit everyone's needs:

 Teen nonfiction, also known as young adult (YA) nonfiction, is based on facts, real people, and real events but is written in a similar style to teen fiction, making it more appealing and relatable to teens.
 It covers the same topics as children's or adult nonfiction, and is told in a variety of formats such as comic, scrapbook, or verse.
 It's not just for book reports anymore!
 Teen nonfiction features hot-button issues, high interest topics, and leisure reads to provide reliable sources and keep readers informed.

-Teen books, known as Young Adult Fiction (abbreviated as YA), is fiction written for, published for, or marketed to adolescents and young adults, about ages 11 to 18.
+Teen fiction, known as young adult (YA) fiction, is fiction written for, published for, or marketed to ages 12 to 18.

-Young Adult Fiction, whether in the form of novels or short stories, has attributes that distinguish it from the other age categories of fiction.
-The majority of YA stories portray a teen as the protagonist, rather than an adult or a child.
-The subject matter and story lines are typically consistent with the age and experience of the main character, but YA stories span the entire spectrum of fiction genres.
-The settings of YA stories are limited only by the imagination and skill of the author.
+Teen fiction, whether in the form of novels or short stories, has attributes that distinguish it from the other age categories of fiction.
+The majority of teen fiction portrays a teen as the protagonist, rather than an adult or a child.
+The subject matter and story lines are typically consistent with the age and experience of the main character, but teen fiction spans the entire spectrum of fiction genres.
+The settings of teen fiction are limited only by the imagination and skill of the author.

-Themes in YA stories often focus on the challenges of youth.
+Themes in teen fiction often focus on the challenges of youth.
 This happens so often that the entire age category is sometimes referred to as problem novels or coming of age novel.
-Writing styles of YA stories range widely, from the richness of literary style to the clarity and speed.
-Despite its unique characteristics, YA shares the fundamental elements of fiction with other stories: character, plot, setting, theme, and style.
+Writing styles of teen fiction range widely, from the richness of literary style to the clarity and speed.
+Despite its unique characteristics, teen fiction shares the fundamental elements of fiction with other stories: character, plot, setting, theme, and style.